WA PLAY CHARTER

 The following videos were reviewed in the creation of the WA Play Charter.

-Video featuring Professor Roger Hart, Director Children’s Environmental Research Group, City University New York, explaining the importance of General Comment 17.
+Video featuring Professor Roger Hart, Director Children’s Environmental Research Group, City University New York, explaining the importance of the United Nations General Comment 17.

 Learning through Landscapes, Scotland – Why play?